Andrew1175/Salesforce-Status-Helper-Chrome/README.md

 If the extension detects that you're 'On a Web Case' it will NOT change your status.
 You will have to manually change out of it first.

+NOTE: This will ONLY work in *.salesforce.com or *.force.com domains.
+If you try to set your status in another tab without these domains nothing will happen.

 Troubleshooting:

 If you open Web Developer Tools by either pressing 'F12' or by going into Settings > More Tools > Developer Tools you will see console logs every 15 seconds indicating status health checks occurring.

 NOTE: You will only see these health check messages if you have Available or Backlog enabled.

 Features to come... maybe: